What happens if you don’t renew your mortgage?

 Once you’ve done your research, meet with your lender and present them with your findings.
 The more thorough your research, the easier it will be to negotiate.
 In some cases, the lender may choose to match a competitor’s rate and term, making it easier for you to renew with them.
 If they do not, you are free to take your business elsewhere.

 If you know about what happens if you don’t renew your mortgage ahead of time, you will be more prepared to approach the situation and seek alternatives.
-Be sure to contact your lender or broker if you have any questions or concerns about the renewal process.
+Be sure to contact your lender or mortgage broker if you have any questions or concerns about the renewal process.